As Told by Ginger: Continuity and themes

 The series also deals with several deeper themes.
 In "Wicked Game", Ginger's two best friends betray her after feeling jealousy toward her new boyfriend, Darren.
 In "And She Was Gone", the staff and students at school think Ginger is suicidally depressed after she writes a disturbing poem that worries them.
 In the episode "No Hope for Courtney", Carl's pranks cause his teacher to retire.
 After she agrees to come back, Mrs. Gordon passes on.
 In actuality, Mrs. Gordon's voice actress, Kathleen Freeman, died before the episode's completion, and the script was rewritten in dedication to her.
-"A Lesson in Tightropes" has Ginger going through an emotional breakup with Darren while she must undergo surgery for appendicitis.
+"A Lesson in Tightropes" has Ginger going through an emotional breakup with Darren (who has cheated on her with cheerleader Simone) while she must undergo surgery for appendicitis.
 Furthermore, the episode "Stuff'll Kill Ya" shows Ginger dealing with a coffee and caffeine drug addiction.

-The old saying of "follow your dreams" became a whole new meaning.
-In "Butterflies Are Free" Part 1, when Dodie became so fascinated about the pep squad, she wanted to try out.
-However, the coach in charge of the team told her that a freshman has never succeeded in the attempt of the usual process.
-But despite that piece of info, she still became inspired.
-In "Kiss Today Goodbye", Dodie continue to further her attempt by cooking healthy meals for the coach, cleaning cheerleading outfits, presenting the team.
-In "Dodie's Big Break", she became a gopher, which is Lucky High School's mascot, and performed in her first game.
-Unfortunately she got injured, which led to her becoming a part of the team.
-Unfortunately, it got taken away from her after she confessed to faking the injury that she recovered from.
-After being confronted by Ginger, Coach Candace allowed Dodie back into the squad and she allowed her to try out.
-But she injured her leg again and Dodie is allowed to try again in her sophomore year.
+Series finale and TV Film The Wedding Frame ends on a Flashforward scene, with Ginger (who is now an author) doing a reading of her book at a bookstore, with Lois, Dave, Carl, Hoodsie, Macie, Dodie, Chet Zipper, Dodie and Chet's daughter, and Darren in attendance.
+Darren is holding a mixed race baby with ginger hair, suggesting that he and Ginger ultimately made up and got back together.
+The film ends with a close up of Ginger's left hand (now with a wedding and engagement ring on it) on her now-closed book, which is titled As Told by Ginger.
+Ginger breaks the fourth wall at the end of her reading, and thanks both the audience in the bookshop watching her, and the viewers at home.